 - One of the six courses is an interdisciplinary capstone seminar created specifically for certificate students, and normally held once a semester or at least once a year.
 Other team-taught, advanced, cross-disciplinary seminars can sometimes fulfill the capstone requirement, in consultation with the Humanities Council’s executive director.

-Spring 2017 Capstone Seminar: “How Literatures Begin” — will be taught by Denis Feeney (Classics) and Joel Lande (German)
+Spring 2018 Capstone Seminar: “Witness” – will be taught by Esther Schor (English) and Martha Sandweiss (History)

 Students in the Program must also complete either: